Corentin-Vidick/P5-heritage-housing-issues/README.md

 ### Page four - Inheritance sales price

 - This page presents the prediction made for the four inherited houses.
-It allows the user to see the houses' features, their individual predicted sales price as well as the total sales price expected.
+It allows the user to see the houses' most influencial features, as determined in our Modeling and Evaluation notebook.
+It also displays the individual predicted sales price as well as the total sales price expected.

-### Page five - House sales price
+### Page five - Sales price predictor

 - This page gives the user the opportunity to input different values for a house's features and predict it's sales price in real time.